 How do I join the Union?

-Go to the application section of the webpage.
+Go to the home page and select the electronic member application.
 Fill in the form.
-Scan and email to the name at the top of the form.
+Either email the completed form or Scan and email to the name at the top of the form.
 We are working to streamline this process so the application can be filled out and submitted directly on the website.

 How much does it cost to join the Union?

 Current Dues per pay period as of 2020

 $16-VFR Captains/AMG SICs

 $25-AMG S-76 & King Air PIC/O&G Med PIC

 There are as many reasons to join the union as there are pilots.
 Each person's reason for joining the Union are personal.
 One of the best reasons to join the Union is to ensure the Union is strong enough to speak for the concerns of all pilots.
 If you choose not to join, the Union is in a weaker bargaining position with Management, in a weaker position when grievences are brought forward, and in a weaker position to support all pilot concerns.
 It's much easier for Management to ignore the concerns of one or two pilots rather than one hundred or two hundred pilots.
 If the Union isn't strong, we will each be forced to accept whatever policies and actions Management chooses to take.
 In recent years Management has taken the unilateral action of suspending step increases in direct contravention of the collective bargaining agreement.
 They have unilaterally downgraded pilots with the accompanying decrease in pay and permanent loss of step, an action without precedent in the collective baragaining agreemet.
 They have failed to provide any concrete pathway for these pilots to return to those positions.
 If the Union is weak, Management is able to unilaterally act in any way it chooses, often to the detriment of its employees.
 A strong Union can be vigilent and continuously challenge these actions.
 A strong Union can fight for the issues that are important to you.
 A strong Union needs you.